lentan1029/MouseJack/README.md

   "Just wait till KeyboardJack comes out." -- Official Spokeperson

 ## How to Get Started ##
-  > Describe how easy it is to get started.
   1. If you are the host computer: run a node program.
   1. If you have a user: go to the host URL.